 What will happen if I can’t collect data or provide evidence of implementation as a result of temporary changes to delivery of my program?

-In most cases, we expect sites will file on time, and, in cases where more time is needed to reflect regular operations on site, the reporting requirement will be reissued with a new deadline.
-Please contact Masha Vassilieva, Director of Compliance, at email@example.com with any questions you have about responding to reporting requirements.
+CEA expects sites to file on time, but will consider extension requests on a case-by-case basis.
+In cases where more time is needed to collect data or evidence of implementation related to regular operations on site, the reporting requirement will be reissued with a new deadline.
+Please contact Masha Vassilieva, Director of Compliance, at firstname.lastname@example.org with any questions you have about responding to reporting requirements.

 Is CEA planning to reduce fees?

-CEA does not plan to adjust its 2020 published fees this year.
-Review of the Fee Schedule is undertaken by the Commission in August each year for the following year; fees are established following detailed analysis of the basis of each fee.
-Any future fee schedules will be published on the CEA website.
+CEA did not increase fees for 2021.
+Review of the Fee Schedule is undertaken by the Commission in August each year for the following year.
+The 2021 Fee Schedule is published on the CEA website.

 Does CEA have payment options or offer a payment plan?